kiranpatil44/KiranPatil_creatella_test/README.md

 commamnd it will start server

 #expo Installation
-Then go to KiranPatil_creatella_test/Createll_Project and run "npm install -g expo-cli" then "expo start" command it will start react native project you will get QR code in browser/command promt
+Then go to KiranPatil_creatella_test/Createll_Project and run "npm install" then "expo start" command it will start react native project you will get QR code in browser/command promt

 Install "Expo-client" on mobile and scan that QR code it will start project if not then Please change "localhost" from "URL" of "app.js" file to your Laptop "Ip Address " otherwise it gives network authentication problem.